z2-dev/android_device_zuk_z2_plus/README.md

-Device configuration for ZUK Z2 Plus modified by Fedor917
+Device configuration for ZUK Z2.

-For CM13